Piotr Feliks

 Piotr Feliks (11 June 1883 in Bierówka near Jasło – 3 or 12 August 1941) was a Polish political, social and education activist.

+Feliks, the son of a labourer, graduated from gymnasium in Jasło, and then studied philology at the Jagiellonian University, spending the last year of his studies at the Ludwig Maximilian University of Munich.
+He was hired as a teacher at the Juliusz Słowacki Polish Grammar School in Orłowa in Cieszyn Silesia (now Orlová, Czech Republic).
+He became the director of the school four years later.

 He was imprisoned and murdered during the Second World War at Auschwitz concentration camp.